sage-code/maj/words.md

 Is an attribute related to a noun to modify or describe it.

-1. Long adjectives are terminated with "o" and are 5 character long:
+1. Adjectives are terminated with "o" and are 5 character long:

 maj   |romanian   |spanish   |english
 ------|-----------|----------|---------